allanchua101/sana/README.md

 Average Memory Size: 184 MB
 ```

+Tips:

+- Useful when measuring global optimization impact to global KPIs of an account/region.

 #### Function Runtime Distribution

-Use the `lambda-runtime-distribution` command to get the account-wide Lambda function runtime distribution.
+`lambda-runtime-distribution` is used to get the Lambda function runtime distribution.

 ```sh
 sana lambda-runtime-distribution